King George in King George County, Virginia — The American South (Mid-Atlantic)

 Erected 2013 by George Mason I Chapter, National Society of Colonial Dames XVII Century.

 Location.
 38° 10.769′ N, 77° 11.137′ W. Marker is in King George, Virginia, in King George County.
-Marker is on James Madison Parkway (U.S. 301) north of Walsingham Road, on the right when traveling south.
+It is on James Madison Parkway (U.S. 301) north of Walsingham Road, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 17062 James Madison Parkway, King George VA 22485, United States of America.
 Touch for directions.

 Related marker.
 Click here for another marker that is related to this marker.

-Photographed By Devry Becker Jones (CC0), May 12, 2019
+Photographed by Devry Becker Jones (CC0), May 12, 2019

 2. Emmanuel Church